mahima-chandan/CS546-Final-Project/README.md

 be brittle due to web site changes out of our control but hoping things remain stable enough to get us by.

+> Start the app with `npm start` or `node app.js`.

+> Feel free to start checking your stuff in and banging away on this thing!

 <a href="doc/TechnicalReferenceSportsWagering.md">Tech Reference</a>